locus-solutions/locus-helper/README.md

 -   Change configuration values in `config.json`
 -   Open the cloned repository on your machine in a shell and write `yarn` to install dependencies
 -   Start the bot with `node .`

-## Contribution Guide
-If you have a suggestion that would make the bot better, please fork the repo and create a pull request.
-You can also open an issue
-Don't forget to give the project a star!
-Thanks again!

 ## Command Example
 ```js